blaenk/site/content/notes/distributed-systems.md

 LSM-Trees are usually faster for writes and B-Trees are thought to be faster for reads.
 LSM-Tree reads are often slower due to having to check various different structures and SSTables at different stages of compaction.
 However, specific workloads should be tested.

 A B-Tree index has to write every piece of data to both the write-ahead log and the tree page itself, and perhaps further if the pages are split, as well as the overhead of having to write entire pages at a time even if few bytes have changed.
-In fact, certain storage engines write the page twice to avoid partially updates pages in case of power loss.
+In fact, certain storage engines write the page twice to avoid partially updated pages in case of power loss.
 However, LSM-Trees also rewrite the same data multiple times due to compaction and merging of SSTables.

 _Write amplification_ refers to the effect in which a single write to a database results in multiple writes to disk over the database's lifetime.
 This is especially concerning on SSDs which can only overwrite blocks a limited number of times.
 The more a storage engine writes to disk the lower write throughput it can handle with the given disk bandwidth.
 LSM-Trees can usually sustain higher write throughput because they sometimes have lower write amplification and because they sequentially write compact SSTable files rather than overwriting several tree pages.